Bhumbra/DeepNodal/QUICKSTART.md

 This illustrates the motivation behind DeepNodal.
 If a change in design is conceptually simple, the corresponding programmatic change should be as simple.
 DeepNodal is designed to make this possible.
-The complexity of DeepNodal arises from its flexibility to specify practically any architecture (including convolutional, pooling layers, and skip connections), regularisation (including regularisation losses and dropout), and multiple training regimes (e.g. with different learning rates and/or dropout configurations).
-However, by adopting simple intuitive commands that do not distract the coder with software engineering implementation issues, DeepNodal ensures that the code is only complex as the network design and learning regimes.
+The complexity of DeepNodal arises from its flexibility to specify practically any architecture (including convolutional, pooling layers, and skip connections), regularisation (including regularisation losses and dropout), and multiple training schedules (e.g. with different learning rates and/or dropout configurations).
+However, by adopting simple intuitive commands that do not distract the coder with software engineering implementation issues, DeepNodal ensures that the code is only complex as the network design and learning schedules.

 This convenience does come at the cost of hiding the implementation, but DeepNodal provides a flexible interface that allows the network designer to over-rule function and device handling.
 For now however, the learning facilities of